tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **February 15th**
+Morning: Responded to some Github comments on `cargo-gpu` and `stc`.
+Going to get on with scrollback support in Tattoy.

 📅 **February 14th**
 * Made some off-stream progress yesterday, have the basics of scolling working 🎉 So main thing is to tidy that up and work on a default Tattoy that shows a scrollbar.
 Then maybe work on a minimap Tattoy??
 * Dom Rocks youtube: https://www.youtube.com/channel/UCLSPUhzFZWnS741w7iJ9x-A